Unboxed-Software/solana-course/content/token22-in-the-client.md

 The `Token Extensions Program` enhances the original `Token Program` by incorporating additional features known as extensions.
 These extensions are designed to address specific scenarios that previously necessitated developers to fork and alter the Solana Program Library, leading to split ecosystems and challenges in adoption.
 The introduction of the Token Extensions Program allows for these scenarios to be effectively handled.

 Since the `Token Program` and `Token Extensions Program` are different onchain programs, they are not interoperable.
+For example, a token minted with `Token Extensions Program` may not be transferred with the `Token Program`.
 As a result, we'll have to support both programs in our client-side applications.
 This means we'll want to explicitly handle mints from both the original Token Program (`TOKEN_PROGRAM_ID`) and the Extension Program (`TOKEN_2022_PROGRAM_ID`).

 Fortunately, the interfaces for the two programs remain consistent, allowing the use of `spl-token` helper functions in either program by simply swapping the program ID (the function uses the original Token Program by default if no program ID is provided).
 Most of the time, end users are not concerned with the specific token program being used.
 As such, implementing additional logic to track, assemble, and merge details from both token varieties is essential to guarantee a smooth user experience.